 How do I get a Chauffeur License?

-A chauffeur is a person who makes a living driving people around.
+A chauffeur is a person who makes a living by driving people around.
 It is usually used to refer to people who do this in an upscale manner, excluding taxi drivers and other low-end chauffeurs, though they may technically qualify as well.
 As a result, a chauffeur is likely to be a limousine driver, a private luxury sedan driver, or even a carriage driver.
 In the United States, obtaining a chauffeur license is relatively simple, though it does require more effort than obtaining a standard driver’s license.

-The specific requirements for a chauffeur license are determined a variety of factors, including the region in which one wishes to operate, the type of vehicle one wishes to drive, and the number of passengers one wishes to transport.
+The specific requirements for a chauffeur license are determined by a variety of factors, including the region in which one wishes to operate, the type of vehicle one wishes to drive, and the number of passengers one wishes to transport.
 Furthermore, many limousine companies may require training in addition to the technical requirements for the chauffeur license.
 This is to ensure a particularly high level of service, which is something that a chauffeur is expected to provide.

-In California, for example, the type of chauffeur license required is determined the number of people who can be transported in a vehicle.
+In California, for example, the type of chauffeur license required is determined by the number of people who can be transported in a vehicle.
 For those who will be driving fewer than ten people at a time, all that is required is a Class C license, which is the standard automobile license that also serves as a chauffeur license.
 A Commercial Driver’s License (CDL) is required for groups of more than ten people, and it comes with its own test and restrictions.
 To be able to transport people across state lines, for example, you must be at least 21 years old and pass a Passenger endorsement.

 A chauffeur license in the state of New York, on the other hand, is a Class E license, which is a taxi and livery license.
 Additional restrictions apply in New York City, including the completion of a defensive driving course, fingerprinting, and a drug test, as well as having no more than seven points on your license in the previous year and a half.
 The basic Class E license is valid for any vehicle carrying fewer than 14 passengers, making it appropriate for almost all chauffeurs.